sanjana3339/Home-automation-using-iot/README.md

 # Home-automation-using-iot
 A home automation project that enables control of various home devices through voice commands.
 The system leverages Bluetooth connectivity to communicate with a mobile phone, allowing users to manage their home environment seamlessly.

-For your `README.md` file, here's a structured approach based on your report:

 ---